A healthy and tasty appetizer, these goat cheese stuffed mini peppers are also very easy to make. I serve them often, to guests and to my family.

 These goat cheese stuffed mini peppers are one of my favorite appetizers.

 I always look for fun, tasty appetizers.
 I host a lot of dinner parties, and I like to start with drinks and appetizers.
-It’s easy to serve deviled eggs, fresh cut veggies with Greek yogurt dip and a few cheeses, but sometimes I want something more elaborate.
+It’s easy to serve deviled eggs, fresh cut veggies with Greek yogurt dip and a few cheeses.
+But sometimes I want something a little more elaborate.

 Goat cheese stuffed mini peppers fit the bill.
 They’re still very easy to make, and can be prepped in advance, which is a big advantage when hosting.
 They are very tasty, and they look so pretty.

 My kids love these goat cheese stuffed mini peppers and request them often, whether we’re having company or not, and I am happy to oblige.
-In fact, they help me make them and do most of it by themselves!
+In fact, they help me make them and do most of the work by themselves!

 Goat Cheese Stuffed Mini Peppers